 Foodservice Apprenticeship Program

 Our foodservice apprenticeship program will help low-income foodservice workers gain employment in higher wage positions such as line cooks, line leads, sous chefs, supervisors and managers.
-Recruitment for the new program will begin in summer of 2017.
-In the meantime, if you are interested in learning more about the program, click here.
+Recruitment for the new program has begun.
+If you are interested in learning more about the program, click here.
 If you’re interested in our other training programs click here.

 Media Inquiries: (206) 787-1561

 - New FareStart Eateries to Open on Amazon Campus by Late July

 - FareStart and Amazon Cook-up New Foodservice Job Training Program